binzu/demo-sfproj/README.md

 * Use styles and html template from SF site

 ## Potential Features and Refactoring Backlog
-* Write better data endpoints
+* Write better API endpoints
 * Optimize load time
 * Use Angular framework instead of jQuery DataTables